Arihany/WinlatorWCPHub/README.md

 | **Mono** | `Assembly-CSharp.dll` `/MonoBleedingEdge` | 🟡 | Used by most Unity games.
 Performance varies, but it generally runs. |
 | **IL2CPP** | `GameAssembly.dll` | 🟢 | Performs well and tolerates more aggressive settings in most cases. |

+- You can identify each backend by the folders and files it is located in 🔍

 ---

 ### ⚙️ General Modern Mono Settings